jonsuh/jonsuh.com/_posts/2014-12-04-https-increased-organic-search-impressions-by-144-percent.md

 Reasons 1 and 3 played the biggest role as to why I enabled HTTPS, but frankly I didn’t expect it to boost my rankings.

-Either I’m part of the “fewer than 1% of global queries” category or it’s possible that since Google published that post, they have increased HTTPS rankings.
-(Or I’m totally wrong and there’s another reason why those numbers have gone up)
+Either I’m part of the “fewer than 1% of global queries” category or since Google published that post, they have increased HTTPS rankings.
+(Maybe a combination of both, or I’m totally wrong and there’s another reason that I’m not considering)

 I was also diligent about making sure my certificate was installed properly.
 I used an <a href="https://www.ssllabs.com/ssltest/index.html" target="_blank">SSL Server Test tool by Qualyss SSL Labs</a> to test and make sure there weren’t any issues.